MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 6. On the PAM Server address, specify as the hostname of the PRIV MIM server `pamsrv.priv.contoso.local`.

-After the installation completes, restart CORPWKSTN to complete the registration of the new PowerShell module.
+After the installation completes, restart PRIVWKSTN to complete the registration of the new PowerShell module.

 In the next step, you'll establish trust between PRIV and CORP forests.